 New Stack Provider SAVE CLOSE

-Amazon Web Services Google Cloud Microsoft Azure Huawei Cloud Open Telekom Cloud
+Amazon Web Services Google Cloud Microsoft Azure Oracle Cloud Huawei Cloud Open Telekom Cloud

+webservices Microsoft Azure HUAWEI

 Please select a provider

 - 2. Select the cloud service provider that you want to create a stack in. - 3.
 Enter the desired information for the new stack: Name, Type, Prefix, Credential, Head Node Size, Subnet Network, and Description.
 Clicking the Advanced button shows these additional fields: Private IP, Proxy, Source Image, SSH Username, Security, and Volume.
 Note: The available fields vary based on the provider. - 4.
 Click Save.
 The state shows None until it is built. - 5.
 Repeat the steps in this section to create additional clusters as desired.